15 Best Waterfalls in Ohio

 The main street bridge is located above the falls, but you can easily take a boardwalk down to the lower levels.
 If you are spending extra time in the area or making a day trip out of it from Cleveland, you should also stop by the nearby Cuyahoga Valley National Park, which has several other waterfalls.

-Some of the notable ones in the park are Bridal Veil Falls, Blue Hen Falls, Mill Creek Falls, and Buttermilk Falls.
-All of the waterfalls in the national park will require a short hike in order to see them.
+The park is one of the best national and state parks in Ohio, so there is plenty of other nature and wildlife to see while you are here.
+Some of the notable ones in the park are Bridal Veil Falls, Blue Hen Falls, and Mill Creek Falls.
+All of the waterfalls in the national park will require a short hike.

 11. Paine Falls

 The two-tiered Paine Falls waterfall in northeast Ohio is a unique waterfall in the state to see.
 It is located in Paine Falls Park, close to the city of Painesville, Ohio.
 The waterfall is surrounded by forest, but the park has conveniences like restrooms that make it an easy place to visit for an afternoon.

 Paine Falls is quite accessible, so there is not much walking involved to see it.
 Paine Falls is located only about a quarter mile from the parking lot, and there is an observation deck with a great view.

 The best times to see the falls in its full glory is after heavy rainfall or during the autumn months, when the lush forest landscape surrounds the waterfall with stunning colors of reds, oranges, and yellows from the changing leaves on the trees.